-When I sat drinking Zombies with WordPress Wrangler Tom, in Sandanista in Manchester, I had no idea what I was getting myself into.
-WordCamp Europe.
+When I sat drinking Zombies with WordPress Wrangler Tom, in Sandanista in Manchester, I had no idea what I was getting myself into when I decided to jump on a plane and head to WordCamp Europe.

 WordCamp Europe was in Paris.
 Uniting 1900 attendees from around 80 countries.
 There were another 1000 or so who joined via live stream.
 It was something amazing to behold.